amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

 ### Self-Defense

-* Justification defense - When the use of defensive force against an aggressor is necessary to protect the actor from seriously bodily harm, that action is justified - it was the appropriate thing to do under the circumstances
+* Common Law and MPC take similar approaches - When the use of defensive force against an aggressor is **subjectively believes it immediately necessary to protect the actor from seriously bodily harm**, that action is justified - it was the appropriate thing to do under the circumstances
-  * Widely accepted view that it **isn't required that use of force be truly necessary, only that actor reasonably believes defensive force to be necessary**
+  * Widely accepted view that it isn't required that use of force be truly necessary, **only that actor reasonably believes** defensive force to be necessary
+  * Under MPC, force is NOT justifiable if: D knowingly resists lawful arrest OR force of person protecting their property
   * If it turns out that force wasn't truly necessary and reasonable belief was false, then it is more precise to say that the actor is excused; the action was not right, but the mistake was reasonable.
 Regardless of the label (usually labeled as a justification), one who satisfies the self-defense requirement is entitled to acquittal
-  * States place stricter limits on the use of deadly force, typically requiring threat of immediate death or serious bodily harm or crime
+  * States place **stricter limits on the use of deadly force**, typically requiring **threat of immediate death, serious bodily harm, or rape**
-    * Where D kills initial aggressor in self-defense situation in which force, but not deadly force, was justifiable, most states have allow it as imperfect defense that can downgrade murder charge to manslaughter
-* **MPC Approach** - Force justifiable if D subjectively believes it is "immediately necessary for purpose of protecting himself against the use of unlawful force"
-  * However, force is NOT justifiable if: D knowingly resists lawful arrest OR force of person protecting their property
+    * **Unjustified if**:
-    * Use of **deadly** force is only justifiable if actor believes force is necessary to protect against death/rape/serious bodily harm
+      * D provoked the use of force against him with purpose of causing death or serious bodily harm OR
-      * Also unjustified if: Actor provoked the use of force against him with purpose of causing death or serious bodily harm OR he knows he can avoid necessity of using such force with safety by retreating, surrendering property, or complying with demands (*exception to requirement of retreating: where it is dangerous to do so*)
+      * He **knows he can avoid necessity of using such force with safety by retreating**, surrendering property, or complying with demands (*exception to requirement of retreating: where it is dangerous to do so*)
-        * However, not obliged to retreat from dwelling or place of work unless he was initial aggressor (castle doctrine)
+      * However, **not obliged to retreat from dwelling** or place of work unless he was initial aggressor (castle doctrine)
     * Aside from the above, person using protective force may estimate its necessity under the circumstances as he believes them to be without surrender/retreat
+    * Where D kills initial aggressor in self-defense situation in which force, but not deadly force, was justifiable, most states have allow it as **imperfect defense** that can downgrade murder charge to manslaughter

 * **Stand your ground statutes**:
   * 33 states enacted laws permitting force to be met by force, including deadly force, even in public spaces where retreat is possible.
 While this enables those who are truly innocent to protect themselves and potentially save lives, there is also the issue of unintended consequences: more unnecessary killings may result and mistakes can be made on unfounded suspicion (including that which is racially influenced)
-* Defense of Property - another justification defense, but only non-deadly force is allowed (force must be commensurate to the threat of harm to property)
+* **Defense of Property** - another justification defense, but **only non-deadly force is allowed** (force must be commensurate to the threat of harm to property)
   * Person may be held criminally or civilly liable if he sets upon his premises a deadly mechanical device which injures or kills another person (e.g., spring gun)

 ### Mistake